gerixx/gfork/README.md

 }
 ```

-For more capabilities, e.g., callable tasks and usage scenarios inspect javadoc (see gforc-javadoc.jar) and the JUnit tests (see gfork-tests.jar).
+For more capabilities, e.g., callable tasks and usage scenarios inspect javadoc (see gfork-javadoc.jar) and the JUnit tests (see gfork-tests.jar).
 A sample application shows how a Swing `JFrame` can be run in a fork, therefore see  `org.gfork.swing` in gfork.jar.

 ## Java 7 Fork/Join Extension (JSR 166)